 (4) In the case of a social housing tenancy agreement that creates a tenancy for a fixed term, an assessment under this section may not be carried out prior to 6 months before the end of the term.

-[Section 71D inserted by No. 60 of 2011 s.
+[Section 71D inserted: No. 60 of 2011 s.
 92.]

 71E.
 Criteria for assessing eligibility of tenants for social housing premises under s.
 71D